oda-hub/deprecated-renku-aqs/README.md

 CLI command to generate an output graph and export it over an output image.

-Starting from the knowledge graph enriched with the annotation created during the execution of a notebook, this is queried to retrieve the needed information, perform some inferring and generate the output graph that will be finally exported over an output picture.
+Starting from the knowledge graph generated during the execution of a notebook, this is queried to retrieve the needed information, perform some inferring and generate the output graph that will be finally exported over an output picture.

-In particular, the following information are elaborated to produce the graph:
+In particular, the following information are elaborated:
-* inputs/arguments/outputs of the notebook execution
+* inputs/arguments/outputs of the notebook execution;
-* [astroquery](https://github.com/oda-hub/astroquery/tree/DESILegacySurvey) modules used and the main query methods called ([https://github.com/astropy/astroquery/blob/main/docs/api.rst](astroquery api))
+* [astroquery](https://github.com/oda-hub/astroquery/tree/DESILegacySurvey) modules used and the main query methods called ([astroquery api](https://github.com/astropy/astroquery/blob/main/docs/api.rst)).

 ### Parameters